-How do we get the hot tub into my garden?
+How do we get the hot tub into my back yard?

-Typically, Arctic Spa dealers deliver your spa on its end using a pneumatic-tire dolly and, in most deliveries, roll it in through the gate.
+Typically, Arctic Spa dealers deliver your spa on its end using a pneumatic-tire dolly and roll it in through the gate.
 A standard opening, after the gate has been removed, is 40″ wide.
 Some hot tubs are up to 41″ wide, so make sure to go out and measure to ensure your opening is wide enough.

 Otherwise, we’ll look at other options such as removing a section of fence, hiring a crane, or doing whatever it takes.